herrbischoff/awesome-macos-command-line/README.md

 launchctl load -w /System/Library/LaunchAgents/com.apple.rcd.plist
 ```

-From El Capitan onwards, you need to resort to a kind of hack, which will make iTunes inaccessible to any user, effectively preventing it from starting itself or its helpers.
+From El Capitan onwards, you can either disable SIP or resort to a kind of hack, which will make iTunes inaccessible to any user, effectively preventing it from starting itself or its helpers.
+Be aware that for all intents and purposes this will trash your iTunes installation and may conflict with OS updates down the road.
 ```bash
 sudo chmod 0000 /Applications/iTunes.app
 ```